alphayama/docname_verifier/README.md

 - PyMuPDF
 - Pillow (PIL)

-Install using :    `pip install -u requirements.txt` <br><br>
+Install using :    `pip install --user requirements.txt` <br><br>
-_Note: It is recommended to use Python virtual environments like venv and conda environments_
+_Note: It is recommended to use Python virtual environments like venv and conda environments._

 ## Run Program
 General:<br>